 Tip: Keep good records.
 Make a photocopy of your I-90 application and mail it to USCIS via certified mail.

 Step 4: Save Your Records

-Within about two weeks of filing Form I-90, USCIS will mail you Form I-797C, Notice of Action.
+Approximately 2 to 3 weeks after filing Form I-90, USCIS will mail you Form I-797C, Notice of Action.
 This “receipt notice” is an important document.
 It’s proof that USCIS has accepted your Form I-90 application.
 It’s also evidence that you’ve started the process.
 Save this important document.

 The receipt notice also contains a receipt number.
 You can use the receipt number to track your case status on the USCIS website.